-Nightlife, tourist, sightseeing, art, shopping)
+(Nightlife, tourist, sightseeing, art, shopping)

 The area is immediately adjacent to Milan historic center, within the second oldest ‘growth-ring’ of the city, and offers hundreds of distinctive architectural features, historic buildings and churches, especially towards the district’s northern side.

 When staying in Navigli, don’t miss a walk along Naviglio Grande until ‘VicoloLavandai’.
 This narrow road is where Italian grand-grandmothers used to do the laundry in the open-air, using water from the canal.
 It is still perfectly preserved: a postcard from a bygone age.

 Navigli’s nightlife has been Milan’s favourite for a several generations.
 If you stay in this area and plan to enjoy happy hour and partying, do not worry about a car: Navigli is well-served by Milan public transports with late-runs, taxis, and green line (M2) Metro station ‘Porta Genova’.

 City Life (Fiera)

-(Business trip, luxury accommodations, sightseeing, shopping, first time visitors, with a car, family, couples, solo travellers)
+(Business trip, luxury accommodations, shopping, with a car)

 CityLife and its surroundings is a modern, eco-friendly, high-end district that rose on what used to be Milan’s Trade Fair.
 While some of its newest buildings are still under construction, CityLife is already a great place to stay in order to experience Milan’s avant-garde eco-architecture and lifestyle.

 CityLife’s green heart is a 170.000 square metres park, open to all and integrated with a network of pedestrian walks and bicycle lanes.
 Car access is limited to underground throughways and car parks, and the area is well-served with public transport and the lilac (M5) Metro line.

 Some of the world’s greatest contemporary architects designed CityLife’s buildings.
 Two skyscrapers - Isozaki tower (nicknamed ‘ilDritto’, the Straight) and Hadid tower (‘lo Storto’, the Twisted) - and a third one soon to be completed - Libeskind tower (‘ilCurvo’ - the Curved) overlook the area.
 Beautiful residential complexes and shopping centres complement these designer high rises.

 The skyscrapers, the new residential complexes, as well as many other buildings in the area integrate high-tech and environmentally sustainable features.